The Common App is Open. Class of 2029, Apply Today!

 In exchange for their work, NPs enjoy relatively high salaries, competitive benefits, job stability, and a rewarding, impactful career.

-Whether you’re new to the healthcare industry, or you are already a registered nurse looking to take the next step in your career, you can become a nurse practitioner if that’s what you set your mind to.
-Below is an overview of the major steps in the process.
+And whether you’re new to the healthcare industry, or you are already a registered nurse looking to take the next step in your career, here are the steps to becoming a nurse practitioner.

 There is a certain level of education that is required to become a nurse practitioner, which is why the first step is to become a registered nurse.
 This step isn’t optional.